 Be wary of dubious repairmen who try to replace perfectly good parts with new ones, or replace bad parts with used ones that still work.
 You can protect yourself by making sure you ask to see all “broken” parts before they’re replaced — and then verify the packaging and documentation for any new parts before they’re installed.

 Whether it needs it or not, deceitful contractors who are asked to rectify a damp basement will always recommend digging out your entire foundation and waterproofing it — a humongous task that can run $20,000 or more.
 In many instances, the problem can be easily fixed for far less by simply reducing moisture along your foundation.
 So rule out clogged gutters, errant lawn sprinklers, and improper land sloping first before calling anyone.

 Watch out for problematic plumbers who try to up-sell services or cut corners in order to beef up their bottom line.
 Common ploys include recommending an expensive repiping job when a less-expensive rooter service is all that’s required, and using pipes that are insufficiently-sized or made of inferior metal or other material.
 Getting multiple estimates, and a list of all repair materials included in your contract helps avoid these scams.

-There are vendors are out there who offer expensive mold identification services, and then send you to a remediation company that’s in on the hustle.
-Here’s the thing: The CDC does not recommend testing for mold — in most cases it is totally irrelevant — and homeowners can easily clean small areas as well as any remediation company.
-All you need is bleach and water.
+There are vendors out there who offer expensive mold identification services, and then send you to a remediation company that’s in on the hustle.
+Here’s the thing: The CDC does not recommend testing for mold — in most cases it is totally irrelevant — and homeowners can easily clean small areas with bleach and water.